2023 Most Popular General Visual & Performing Arts Bachelor's Degree Schools in Mississippi

 Read full report on General Visual & Performing Arts at Mississippi University for Women

-Out of the 9 schools in Mississippi that were part of this year’s ranking, Millsaps College landed the # 5 spot on the list.
-Located in the midsize city of Jackson, Millsaps is a private not-for-profit school with a fairly small student population.
+A rank of #5 on this year’s list means Millsaps College is a great place for general visual and performing arts students working on their bachelor’s degree.
+Located in the city of Jackson, Millsaps is a private not-for-profit college with a small student population.

 Of the 4 students majoring in visual arts at Millsaps, 50% are male and 50% are female.